 To view a list of side conversations on a ticket

-- Open the ticket and then click the Side Conversations bar.
+- In a ticket, open the context panel and click the Side

 A list of side conversations on the ticket displays.